Welcome to Blue Cross and Blue Shield of Georgia’s web sites. We appreciate your interest in us and hope to make your on-line

 The above links can only be viewed using Adobe Acrobat Reader.
 If you don't have Adobe Acrobat Reader, you can download a free copy by clicking here

-We, including our affiliates or vendors, may call or text you using an automated telephone dialing system and/or a prerecorded message to any telephone numbers provided by you.
-Without limitation, these calls may be to let you know about treatment options or other health-related benefits and services.
+We, including our affiliates or vendors, may call or text you using an automated telephone dialing system and/or a prerecorded message.
+But we only do this in accordance with the Telephone Consumer Protection Act (TCPA).
+The calls may be to let you know about treatment options or other health-related benefits and services.
+If you don’t want to be contacted by phone, just let the caller know and we won’t reach out this way anymore.

 Your privacy is very important to us and we will make every reasonable effort to safeguard any information we collect.